cloudflare/cloudflare-docs/products/analytics/src/content/faq/web-analytics/index.md

 ### Can I track more than one website with Web Analytics?

 Yes.
-Right now there's a soft limit of 10 sites per account, but that can be adjusted by contacting Cloudflare support.
+Right now there is a soft limit of ten sites per account, but that can be adjusted by contacting Cloudflare support.

 [manual setup]:/web-analytics/getting-started#sites-not-proxied-through-cloudflare
 [automatic setup]:/web-analytics/getting-started#sites-proxied-through-cloudflare